 Oversight and Government Reform

-As your Senator, I take very seriously my role in conducting government oversight – including the review of burdensome “red tape” regulations, monitoring consumer protection rights in the private sector, and regularly supervising executive branch agencies as laws are implemented.
+As your Senator, I take my role in conducting government oversight very seriously – including reviewing burdensome "red tape" regulations, monitoring consumer protection rights in the private sector and regularly supervising executive branch agencies as laws are implemented.

-Some outdated federal regulations or programs exist simply because they haven’t been properly reviewed.
-To help fix that, I’ve introduced legislation to identify and target wasteful and underperforming federal government programs that should be cut or eliminated.
-This bill, S.Res.30, which I introduced with my Republican colleague Senator Pat Roberts, would create the bipartisan Committee to Reduce Government Waste.
-This 12-member committee would submit a report to the Senate at least once a year recommending cuts to government programs, which would then receive expedited consideration in the Senate.
+Some outdated federal regulations or programs exist simply because they haven't been properly reviewed.
+To address that, I've introduced legislation to identify and target wasteful and underperforming federal government programs that should be cut or eliminated.
+This bill, which I introduced with my Republican colleague Senator Pat Roberts from Kansas, would create a 12-member bipartisan Committee to Reduce Government Waste that would submit a report at least once a year recommending cuts to government programs, which would then receive expedited consideration in the Senate.
+This committee would be analogous to the "un-authorizing" committee that was created to address our deficits and debt after World War II.
+The World War II-era Committee saved more than $38 billion (adjusted) over just three years by reducing wasteful and unnecessary spending.
+It is time to reconstitute this common-sense idea to bring more fiscal accountability to Washington and much-needed relief to taxpayers.

 But I think we can do more still.
 Many Coloradans have told me about their experiences and concerns with government programs or processes that just aren't working.
 I want to hear more about how we can root out these problems and make government perform better for you.
 Is your small business weighed down by an unfair mandate?
 Do you feel consumers are being taken advantage of by a particular organization?
 If you're a federal employee, are there improvements we should make to save taxpayer dollars, or to simply help you better do your job?

 Your input is important to me, and I want to use your expertise and on-the-ground knowledge.
-Don’t hesitate to contact me at any time with your ideas for improvement.
-My staff is here to assist you, and together we’ll carefully review each suggestion you make.
+Don't hesitate to contact me at any time with your ideas for improvement.
+I, along with my staff, are here to assist you, and together we'll carefully review each suggestion you make.

 A stagnant government is a weak government.
-Congress should be an agile body that’s not afraid of reform.
-We must create those pathways to successful enterprise before we find ourselves with more outdated rules and bureaucracies – and ultimately lagging behind other countries in the global economic race.
+Congress should be an agile body that's not afraid of reform.
+We must be willing to take a fresh look at the way we run our government in order to address outdated rules and bureaucracies and win the global economic race.

 In a major victory for Colorado and the nation's air travelers, both the U.S. Senate and U.S. House of Representatives passed a bipartisan deal I led with Senators Susan Collins (R-Maine), Jay Rockefeller (D-W.Va.) and John Thune (R-S.D.), to provide the Secretary of Transportation the flexibility to avoid further furloughs of essential employees at the Federal Aviation Administration.
 The indiscriminate, automatic budget cuts of sequestration not only threatened the convenience of the traveling public, but also created an unacceptable and avoidable drag on our resurgent economy.
 We need to reduce the federal budget deficit and cut federal spending, but we should not allow the blunt cuts of sequestration to cripple travel, tourism, business and commerce — all critical parts of our ongoing economic recovery.
 President Obama signed the bill into law May 1, 2013.